alexbrillant/react-native-deck-swiper/README.md

 ```

 Passing along the _cardIndex_ to the swiper will allow external changes on the property, thus triggering a re-render of the deck of cards.
 All _onSwipe_ callbacks return the _cardIndex_ that can be used to push the updated _cardIndex_ to app state (redux or something else).

+By making sure that external changes on the cardIndex match those the swiper performs (increment on swipes, decrement on swipeBack) one can ensure no re-renders occur when not needed.